ATTORNEY STEVEN H. ATHERTON

 Many small business owners get themselves into trouble with the IRS for one reason or another.
 Such problems can easily get out of hand quickly, threatening your business and your personal financial security.
 Thankfully, you often have options, some of which may be far better than you imagine.
 At Atherton Law, we have helped many people successfully resolve their disputes with and/or debts owed to the IRS.
 Do not wait for the problem to get worse, give us a call now so that we can help you to develop a strategy that will work for you.

-Read More...
+Read More

-Family and Divorce Counsel
+Family And Divorce Counsel

-Read More...
+Read More

-Retirement and Estate Planning
+Retirement And Estate Planning

 Most small business owners are so busy running their business that they never address the questions that nags at them in the back of their mind.
 What do I do when I want to retire?
 How do I protect my most valuable asset for the next generation?
 What happens if I die unexpectedly or become incapacitated?
 These are questions that need to be addressed well before the day of reckoning.
 Sometimes the answer may be to sell the business or transition it to the next generation.
 Other times it may be okay to let the business knowing that it has served its purpose.
 Always some kind of transition is involved.
 There is no one size fits all solution.
 What I can say is that all small business owners need an estate plan, typically featuring a trust as probate is typically a financial disaster for properly managing a going concern and guardianship, in case of permanent or temporary incapacity, even worse.
 Moreover, many more small business owners than realize it can, with proper planning, sell their business as part of a retirement plan that enables them to enjoy the fruits of their labor, long after they have given up the daily grind of running their business.
 Let us help you to develop a retirement/estate plan that will meet your individual goals.

-Read More...
+Read More

-About Us
+Contact Us

-Contact uS
+Contact Us

 Thank you for visiting our website.
 Feel free to contact us via mail, email (using the form below), fax or phone if you need assistance, but remember no attorney-client relationship is established until a written contract for legal services has been executed.